MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 $ ssh-keygen -t rsa
 ```

-As recommended by [Github doc](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), so you can push to Github repos via SSH.
+As recommended by [GitHub doc](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), so you can push to GitHub repos via SSH.

 ```sh